EU wins tariff clearance on $4 billion of U.S. imports in Boeing case

 Boeing shares fell 2%.

-The U.S. government said there was no legal basis for the European Union to impose tariffs since the contested measure had been eliminated, a view echoed by Boeing, which said it had already complied with WTO findings.
+The U.S. government said there was no legal basis for the EU to impose tariffs since the contested tax break had been eliminated, a view echoed by Boeing which said it had already complied with WTO findings.

-The EU says the same is true of U.S. tariffs imposed against subsidies to the A380 plane which is being taken out of production.
+The EU says the same is true of U.S. tariffs imposed against subsidies to the A380 superjumbo, which is being taken out of production.
+But the two sides were left sparring over how genuinely they were trying to end decades of aerospace support.

-U.S. Trade Representative Robert Lighthizer said any move by the EU to slap tariffs on $4 billion of U.S. airplanes and other goods would be “plainly contrary to WTO principles and will force a U.S. response.”
+U.S. Trade Representative Robert Lighthizer said any move by the EU to slap tariffs on U.S. goods would be “plainly contrary to WTO principles and will force a U.S. response.”

-Airbus, which also says it has obeyed WTO rulings, said global trade judges had “spoken” and that the EU could therefore impose tariffs, while calling for an agreed solution.

-The European Commission said it would pull back from imposing duties if Washington withdrew its tariffs on European goods such as wine and whisky.
+The European Commission, backed by Airbus, said it would pull back from imposing duties if Washington withdrew its existing tariffs on European goods such as wine and whisky.
 The two sides could then work together to find common ground.

-The spirits industry on both sides of Atlantic urged restraint and an end to tariffs.
-EU producers have already been hit and U.S. makers are in EU cross hairs.
+The latest chapter in the mammoth dispute rattled the spirits industry on both sides of Atlantic, which urged restraint and an end to tariffs.
+EU producers have already been hit with tariffs and U.S. makers are now in EU cross hairs.

-The Commission has drawn up a list of U.S. products it could target including planes, wine, spirits, suitcases, tractors, frozen fish, and produce from dried onions to cherries.
+U.S. products on a target list for EU sanctions include airplanes, wine, spirits, suitcases, tractors, frozen fish and produce from dried onions to cherries.

-The earliest it could act is after a WTO meeting on Oct 26, but few analysts expect it to do so before the U.S. election.
+The earliest the EU could act is after a WTO meeting on Oct 26, but few analysts expect it to do so before U.S. elections.

 The $4 billion tariff window means European airlines that import Boeing jets could have to pay tariffs expected to match U.S. border taxes on Europe-built Airbus jets, currently 15%.